Jobs to be Done: Theory, Examples, and Statements JTBD

 How You Can Use Jobs To Be Done Yourself?

 In an independent study of different innovation methods, innovation consulting firm Strategyn, one of the companies which have developed and led the Jobs to be Done approach, found that the success rate of their innovative approach was 86% compared to the average success rate of traditional innovation methods, which was 17%.
-Clearly, a targeted innovation approach naturally outperforms most ideation/luck-based methods.
+Clearly, a targeted innovation strategy approach naturally outperforms most ideation/luck-based methods.

 The following steps provide you with a common ground that will support you in applying the method.
 It can best be implemented in the form of a workshop.